mskyttner/clb-docker/README.md

 	solr
 	nginx reverse proxy

-To build, for now do:
+To build and start services, for now do:

 	git clone --depth=1 $REPOSLUG
 	cd nub-docker
-	make network
-	make build
+	make

-To start the checklistbank web service do:
+To start all services and inspect the logs of the checklistbank web service do:

-	docker-compose up -d clbws
+	make up

-Then inspect the logs with:

-	docker-compose logs clbws
+	docker-compose logs -f clbws

-You should see something like:
+If it started, you should see something like this in the log:

 	clbws_1    | 13:37:03.699 [main] INFO org.eclipse.jetty.server.Server - Started @6965ms

+To then test the checklistbank web service and CLI use:

+	make test-clbws
+	make test-clbcli

 # TODO